isabella232/integrations-learn.en/help/_includes/integrations-between-applications/experience-manager-workfront.md

                 <ul>
                     <li>When your organization has already implemented AEM Assets.</li>
                     <li>When require advanced Workfront functionalities such as custom fields, statuses, and workflows.</li>
-                    <li>When you have experienced DAM users and require advanced functionalities.</li>
+                    <li>When you have experienced DAM users and require advanced DAM capabilities.</li>
                 </ul>
             </td>
             <td>